Bones & Blossoms

 WíyakA Gdó — Whisper of the Heart — is a 30×30" oil painting that draws its name from two Lakota words: WíyakA (flower) and Gdó (I hear you, I understand you).
 Though there is no direct Lakota word for hydrangea, this poetic pairing evokes the quiet language of emotion.
 Symbolizing gratitude, sincerity, and heartfelt connection, the hydrangea’s soft blooms and shifting hues mirror the complexities of the human spirit.
 This original piece invites the viewer to pause—and listen—with their heart.

-Tatȟáŋka Čhaŋté Šíča — Fierce-Hearted One — is a 36×30" original oil painting that draws from the Lakota words for “bull” (Tatȟáŋka, buffalo/bison) and Čhaŋté šíča (fierce heart).
-Though the buffalo and bull are distinct, both embody strength, resilience, and an untamed spirit.
+Santa Fe Bull — is a 36×30 original oil painting.
+The bull is distinct, embodying strength, resilience, and an untamed spirit.
 The Santa Fe Bull stands as a guardian of the desert—weathered, bold, and grounded in the land’s ancient rhythm.
 His gaze carries the weight of endurance and the quiet power of a life shaped by time, trial, and terrain.

 Šúŋka Wakaŋ — Sacred Dog — is a 36×21" original oil painting inspired by the Lakota word for horse.
 In the Lakota language, Šúŋka means dog, while Wakaŋ speaks to the sacred, the powerful, and the mysterious.
 Together, they reflect the reverence the Plains tribes held for the horse—a being that transformed their way of life.
 More than a companion, the horse was a symbol of freedom, strength, and spiritual connection.
 This piece honors that legacy with movement, grace, and quiet power.